Riley Keough: 2016–present: Breakthrough and subsequent roles

 In 2022, Keough co-directed and produced with Gina Gammell War Pony, which had its world premiere at the 2022 Cannes Film Festival in May 2022.
 It won the Caméra d'Or award for best first feature.
 Keough also produced the 2023 film Manodrome as part of her production company, Felix Culpa.

-In January 2024, Keough said that she finished writing her mother Lisa Marie Presley's memoir, which was based on autobiographical audiotapes Presley recorded.
+In January 2024, Keough said that she completed her late mother Lisa Marie Presley's unfinished memoir, which was based on autobiographical audiotapes Presley recorded.
 The memoir was initially set to be released on October 15, 2024.
 Keough, along with Julia Roberts, provided the narration for its audiobook version.
 On June 4, 2024, it was revealed that the memoir would be titled From Here to the Great Unknown, and would credit both Keough and her mother as the book's authors.
 From Here to the Great Unknown would be released on October 8, 2024.
+On a primetime special titled The Presleys: Elvis, Lisa Marie and Riley, which aired on CBS on October 8, 2024, Keough spoke with Oprah Winfrey in her first public interview since her mother's death.

 In October 2024, Keough made a surprise appearance at Chanel's Spring-Summer 2025 Ready to Wear show, where she performed a rendition of Prince's "When Doves Cry" during the show's closing.
 According to Keough, she received the invitation to perform only days before the show was scheduled to take place.

 Personal life

-Keough dated singer Ryan Cabrera circa 2006.
+Keough dated singer Ryan Cabrera c.
+2006.
 She was also engaged to her Magic Mike costar Alex Pettyfer in 2013.
 After breaking up with Pettyfer, she briefly reconnected with Cabrera.

 In February 2015, Keough married Australian stuntman Ben Smith-Petersen in Napa, California, having announced their engagement the previous year.
 The couple had met while filming Mad Max: Fury Road.
-Their daughter, Tupelo Storm, was born in August 2022 via surrogate.
-She was named in tribute to Keough's maternal grandfather, Elvis Presley, who was born in Tupelo, Mississippi; and to Keough's deceased brother, Benjamin Keough, whose middle name was Storm.
-On September 17, 2025, it was revealed that they quietly welcomed their second child earlier in the year.
+Their daughter was born in August 2022 via surrogate.
+In 2025 they had their second child.

 Keough was raised in the Church of Scientology.
 As of 2023, she identifies as spiritual and not affiliated with any church.

-Keough's mother Lisa Marie Presley died from cardiac arrest and complications from a bariatric surgery on January 12, 2023, at age 54.
+Keough's younger brother Benjamin died by suicide at the age of 27 on July 12, 2020.
+Following his death, Keough became a certified death doula to help others process grief.
+Her mother Lisa Marie Presley died from cardiac arrest and complications from a bariatric surgery on January 12, 2023, at age 54.
 At the memorial service, Smith-Petersen delivered a speech written by Keough on her behalf.
-On a primetime special titled The Presleys: Elvis, Lisa Marie and Riley, which aired on CBS on October 8, 2024, Keough spoke with Oprah Winfrey in her first public interview since her mother's death.
+She is now the sole guardian of the Graceland estate and presides over the sub-trusts of her living siblings, each inheriting one-third of their mother's estate including Graceland and the Elvis estate.